 Retention and graduation rates are calculated on groups of first-time, full-time freshmen who enter Monmouth in the fall semester.
-With rare exception, all freshmen entering Monmouth start as full-time students.
+With rare exception, all first-time, freshmen entering Monmouth start as full-time students.

 The retention rate is the percentage of a group of first-time, full-time freshmen entering in the fall of the year noted in the chart who enrolled the following fall semester.
-Monmouth's retention rate has improved over the decade and 80% of the first-time, full-time freshmen who entered in the fall of 2012 were enrolled at Monmouth in the fall of 2013.
+Monmouth's retention rate has improved over the decade and 83% of the first-time, full-time freshmen who entered in the fall of 2013 were enrolled at Monmouth in the fall of 2014.

-Graduation rates for the main race/ethnic groups at Monmouth have generally improved over the past decade as shown in the chart above.
+Graduation rates for the main race/ethnic groups at Monmouth have generally improved over the past decade as shown in the chart below.
 The rates often fluctuate sharply from one year to the next due to the relatively small sizes of some of the groups.